ACyphus/recipes/bridgetts-boiled-fruit-cake.md

 ### Directions

-1. Place butter, dark sugar, dried fruit (except cherries & almonds), water, bicarbonate and mixed spice into a plain
+1. Place butter, dark sugar, dried fruit (except cherries & almonds), water, bicarbonate and mixed spice into a pan
 2. Bring to the boil and then simmer for 1 minute
 3. Remove from heat and leave to cool for 1 hour
 4. Add cherries and almonds then place into a large mixing bowl